Winter Weather Advisory issued for Bristol Bay by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-28 04:31:00 PST Expires: 2022-11-28 10:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-For the latest road conditions call 5 1 1, or visit for Oregon: https://www.tripcheck.com and for Washington: https://wsdot.com/travel/real-time/map Target Area: South Washington Cascades WINTER STORM WARNING REMAINS IN EFFECT UNTIL 10 AM PST THIS MORNING * WHAT...Heavy snow.
-Additional snow accumulations of up to two inches. * WHERE...South Washington Cascades. * WHEN...Until 10 AM PST this morning. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-11-30 20:39:00 MST Expires: 2022-12-02 11:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+The latest road conditions can be obtained by calling 5 1 1 or visiting the MDT Road Report website.
+Target Area: East Glacier Park Region; Southern Rocky Mountain Front WINTER STORM WARNING REMAINS IN EFFECT UNTIL 11 AM MST FRIDAY * WHAT...Heavy snow.
+Additional snow accumulations between 6 and 12 inches, with up to 18 inches above pass level.
+Winds gusting as high as 35 mph, with wind chills as low as 15 to 25 below zero. * WHERE...The Continental Divide along the Rocky Mountain Front. * WHEN...Until 11 AM MST Friday. * IMPACTS...Travel could be very difficult.
+Blowing snow could significantly reduce visibility, especially on US Highway 2 over Marias Pass.
+The hazardous conditions could impact peak travel times through Friday morning.
+Wind chills may cause frost bite to exposed skin in 30 minutes.

 weather.gov

-Winter Storm Warning issued for Northeast Siskiyou and Northwest Modoc Counties by NWS
+Winter Weather Advisory issued for Lewis and Southern Nez Perce Counties by NWS

-Effective: 2022-11-30 16:00:00 PST Expires: 2022-12-01 10:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: * Travel is strongly discouraged because of dangerous conditions. * If you must travel, keep tire chains, a flashlight, blankets, food, water, medications, and a fully charged phone with you. * The safest place during a winter storm is indoors. * A Winter Storm Warning means that severe winter weather is imminent and poses a threat to life and property.
-Take protective action now.
-Target Area: Northeast Siskiyou and Northwest Modoc Counties WINTER STORM WARNING NOW IN EFFECT FROM 4 PM THIS AFTERNOON TO 10 AM PST THURSDAY * WHAT...Heavy snow expected.
-Total snow accumulations of 5 to 10 inches.
-Winds gusting 25 to 35 mph, except up to 45 mph over the mountains. * WHERE...In California, Northeast Siskiyou and Northwest Modoc Counties and Modoc County.
-In Oregon, Klamath Basin and Northern and Eastern Klamath County and Western Lake County.
-This includes Dorris, Tulelake, Newell, Klamath Falls, Chemult and Crescent.
-This also includes highways 97, 140, 31, 139. * WHEN...From 4 PM this afternoon to 10 AM PST Thursday. * IMPACTS...Travel could be very difficult.
-Areas of of blowing snow could significantly reduce visibility.
-Heavy snow may result in trees down and power outages.
-The hazardous conditions could impact the morning or evening commute. * ADDITIONAL DETAILS...Heaviest snow is expected late tonight into Thursday morning. * View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr
+Effective: 2022-11-30 22:54:00 MST Expires: 2022-12-02 05:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Lewis and Southern Nez Perce Counties WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 AM PST FRIDAY * WHAT...Snow.
+Snow accumulations between 2 and 4 inches. * WHERE...Craigmont, Nezperce, Winchester, Kamiah, and Soldiers Meadow Road. * WHEN...Until 4 AM PST Friday. * IMPACTS...Motorists should be prepared for winter driving conditions Wednesday through Thursday night as well as localized blowing and drifting snow. * ADDITIONAL DETAILS...Precipitation will increase overnight with snow mainly above 2000 feet elevation impacting US-95 and several secondary roads above 2000 feet.

 weather.gov